Indiana Commercial Real Estate Conference

 - Provide timely, substantive and relevant information to commercial real estate professionals.
 A list of topics our attendees are interested in follows.

-- Qualify for continuing education for Indiana real estate practitioners (see page 2 for details).
+- Qualify for continuing education for Indiana real estate practitioners.

 - Have presenters/panelists/speakers with a minimum of 5-years relevant professional experience and be a demonstrated content expert for their proposed topic.